danielJL19/CRUD_LARAVEL_10/README.md

 Instructions to obtain a copy of the project and implement it on a local machine for development and testing.

-### Pre-requisites 📋
+### Pre-requisitos 📋

-Dependencies to run the project:

-* Operating system Ver.
-XXXX
-* Programming language Ver.
-XXXX
-* Framework and its version Ver.
-XXXX
-* Database Ver.
-XXXX
-* etc
+Dependencias para correr este proyecto:

+* Sistema Operativo : Windows 7/8.0/8.1/10/11 - Linux - MAC
+* Lenguaje de programación: Javacript y PHP
+* Framework y su versión: Laravel 10
+* Base de datos: MariaDB 10.4.24

 ### Installation 🔧